NazShakib/fieldbuzz-assignment/README.md

     Assignment Documentation
 </h1>

-<h5 align='justify'>There have some files which are created to implemented the assignment.
+<h5 align='justify'>Although django creates files automatically,but here some files are created to implemented the assignment.
 Below, discuss about the created files which were developed during implementation.
 In table-1, discuss about created files.
 Explanation is the overview of reason of created files.</h5>

 | <h3 align="center">File Name</h3>|                                       <h3 align="center">Explanation</h3>                                                                           |